Best Way to Get Out Of High Credit Card Debt (if you can’t afford to pay)

 Interest is a silent financial killer.
 Don’t let yourself fall victim to it.

-Keep in mind, with balance transfer cards you will pay an upfront fee that will cost approximately 3%-5% of the total debt amount transferred onto the card.
-If you transfer $100,000 of credit card debt onto a balance transfer card, you could owe a $5,000 upfront fee.
+You will pay an upfront fee with balance transfer cards that will cost approximately 3%-5% of the total debt amount transferred onto the card.
+So, for example, if you transfer $100,000 of credit card debt onto a balance transfer card, you could owe a $5,000 upfront fee.

 - 2.)
 Should I get a consolidation loan?